locessentials/eng401-business-english-us/overview/how-to-use.md

 4. **Confirm creation** of your personal copy
 5. **Customize your fork** according to your educational or learning needs

+You can easily publish your version of the course via a website hosted on [GitHub Pages](https://docs.github.com/en/pages).

 ### Contributing Improvements to the Main Course

 Found an error?
 Have an excellent example?
 Want to suggest additional resources?
 Contributions from students and educator colleagues are welcome: